For Susan, Miriam, and Ellen.

 It was then that I began to wonder about other cultures’ ritual art objects, knowing that art is often a means for sharing stories.
 Bat Sarah Press is meant to be a platform for exploring generative aspects of religious and spiritual ritual through the lens of art objects.
 At this stage the company sells an array of traditional and culturally Jewish items and services.
 In time, the goal is to add more interfaith items to the shop as we grow, so that through the sharing of culture we can better understand and appreciate people coming from different backgrounds.

 It is also important that BSP create an opening for individuals who have historically been subjugated or told they did not belong.
-BSP is equally eager to make ketubot for Jewish, interfaith, queer, and not Jewish-identifying couples.
+BSP is equally eager to make ketubot and ritual artworks for Jewish, interfaith, LGBTQ, and not Jewish-identifying couples.
 I do my best to create an inclusive space through the BSP platform, where commonality is found in a willingness to go deep.
 If you have any suggestions that could help in achieving this, please do be in touch.
 I encourage feedback.

 All manually printed items are currently produced at Hoofprint (a print shop I highly recommend checking out) in Chicago, Illinois.